 Once you have been to Tibet, you will have an experience that is sure to leave a deep impression on you.
 With breathtaking sites and ancient history, here are 10 places in Tibet that you just can’t miss!

-Himalayan Trekkers is an experienced travel agency that has spread happiness by making our tourist’s dream come true.
+Himalayan Trekkers is an experienced travel agency that has spread happiness by making our clients' dreams come true.
 So, find out more about Tibet’s jewels.

 Potala Palace is an impressive structure that you just cannot go without seeing when you are in Tibet.
 It houses some of the finest works of art collected from over centuries and also happens to be a UNESCO World Cultural Heritage Site.
 There so many treasures hidden within the confines of this impressive palace that it can also be called the palace of art!

 The structure was initially constructed in 637 A.D. as the royal palace for then king Songtsan Gampo.
 The Fifth Dalai Lama, Lozang Gyatso, rebuilt the Potala Palace in 1645 to serve as the residence for Dalai Lama.

 The future Dalai Lamas have resided in this palace from then onwards.
 Being the Dalai Lama’s residence this also happens to be the center of all theocratic discourses from Tibet.